conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

   ##        name: secret-test
   ##        key: SECRET_2
   extraSecretEnvVars: []
   ## @param gateway.secretSha256sum [nullable] Optional sha256sum of the referenced secret.
-This could be set to have a automactic restart of gateway deployment if secret change
+This could be set to have a automatic restart of Gateway deployment if secret change
   secretSha256sum: ""

   ## @param gateway.env [object] Environment variables for gateway deployment